Deceptive Breakfast: 10 Sensible Swaps

 - Breakfast Makover Offers Major Benefits

 But what happens when your go-to "healthy" breakfast items harbor unhealthy ingredients?
-If you're like California mom Athena Hohenberg, you fight back with force: Hohenberg is the named plaintiff in a class-action lawsuit against Ferrero (the company that owns Nutella) that seeks to stop the company's marketing of Nutella as being healthy and return money Ferrero gained from any false advertising.
+If you're like California mom Athena Hohenberg, you fight back with force: Hohenberg was plantiff in a class-action lawsuit against Ferrero (the company that owns Nutella), which forced the company to change the language on its jars of chocolate hazelnut spread.

-If you're interested in scouring out nutritional morning fare but aren't quite ready for legal action, take a closer look at your breakfast go-tos.
-There are tons of on-the-go items that seem healthy but aren't; learn how to tell the difference and swap the popular picks with sensible, kid-friendly substitutes:
+To find nutritional morning fare without resorting to legal action, take a closer look at your breakfast go-tos.
+There are tons of on-the-go items that seem healthy, but aren't.
+Learn how to tell the difference and swap the popular picks with sensible, kid-friendly substitutes:

 - Bagels.
 That super-sized everything bagel from your favorite breakfast chain has a similar nutritional value to regular-sized whole wheat toast, right?
 Wrong!
 These savory favorites are often loaded with calories and sugar from their density, white flour and toppings.
 Keep your kid's portions in check by swapping his standard bagel for a whole wheat English muffin or a few pieces of sliced toast, topped with omega-3 rich avocado instead of calorie-laden cream cheese.

 - Yogurt.
 As a quick source of protein and calcium, the Mayo Clinic recommends yogurt as a breakfast essential for kids.
 However, beware before digging in: many popular yogurt brands marketed to children are packed with more sugar than a Twinkie!
 Choose low-fat brands with less than 15 grams of sugar per serving (such as Stonyfield's Vanilla Oikos organic Greek yogurt) to prevent a sugar rush—and subsequent crash—for your little learner.